close

 • Dispose of used epoxy materials and containers safely.

-See also Food Handler Gloves: A Comprehensive Guide to Food Safety
+See also Get Your Food Handlers Card in Hawaii: A Guide to Food Safety Regulations

 Maintenance and Cleaning: Food Safe Epoxy